-On 23 July 2010, a subsidiary of the Group entered into an exclusive distribution agreement with Cepia LLC, a major supplier to the Group.
+On 23 July 2010, a subsidiary of the Group entered into an exclusive distribution agreement with Cepia LLC.
 In consideration for the exclusive distribution rights of Cepia LLC's products in the United Kingdom and Ireland, an affiliate of Cepia LLC was granted an option to subscribe for 1,000,000 ordinary shares of 5 pence each at an exercise price of 122.50 pence per share, subject (inter alia) to the distribution agreement having continued in existence throughout the three year vesting period and subsisting at the date of exercise.
+Cepia LLC has indicated that its affiliate intends to exercise this option but the directors believe that conditions subject to which this option was granted may not have been satisfied.
+Further, the formalities for a due exercise of the option have not been complied with.